JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 service.
 Read it as I read it, and you will set the right value on the Sergeant’s polite attention in sending me the news of the day:

-“LAMBETH–Shortly before the closing of the court, Mr. Septimus Luker, the well-known dealer in ancient gems, carvings, intagli, \&c., \&c., applied to the sitting magistrate for advice.
+“_Lambeth_–Shortly before the closing of the court, Mr. Septimus Luker, the well-known dealer in ancient gems, carvings, intagli, \&c., \&c., applied to the sitting magistrate for advice.
 The applicant stated that he had been annoyed, at intervals throughout the day, by the proceedings